Application of 3D Gaussian Splatting for Cinematic Anatomy on Consumer Class Devices: Results and evaluation

-To further shed light on this situation, we have also experimented with a setting with strong directional lighting from the used environment map.
-In such a setting, one observes some high-frequency illumination variations especially in the volumetric regions, making it more difficult for 3DGS to accurately recover the structures.
-Interestingly, \cref{fig:directional-color} demonstrates that the reconstruction of illumination variation works very well and does not show any severe reconstruction artefacts.
+When using a preset with strong directional lighting from the environment map, one observes some high-frequency illumination variations especially in the volumetric regions.
+This makes it more difficult for 3DGS to accurately recover the tissue structures.
+Interestingly, \cref{fig:directional-color} demonstrates that the reconstruction works very well and does not show any severe reconstruction artefacts.
 At the same time, the semi-transparent regions are again blurred out to a certain extent.
 We believe that 3DGS has in particular problems with settings where the view rays accumulate matter over a long distance through semi-transparent, yet heterogeneous regions.
 In such situations, a subtle change of the camera pose can lead to strong changes of the per-pixel accumulated colors and opacities.
-Thus, 3DGS needs to be optimized for a significantly increased number of parameters, requiring far more Gaussians to accurately represent the data.
+Thus, 3DGS needs to optimize a significantly increased number of parameters, requiring far more Gaussians to accurately represent the data.